-Information and warranties relating to the high quality appliances and systems within your new home are outlined in the manuals contained within your settlement pack.
+Information relating to the high quality appliances and systems within your new home, including manuals and warranties, are contained within your settlement pack.

 All home appliances, including your oven, cooktop, rangehood, dishwasher, air conditioning and hot water unit are covered by the manufacturer's warranty.
 If you discover that an appliance is not operating correctly or is faulty, please contact the manufacturer (for air conditioning, see note below).
-It is the property owner's responsibility to maintain these items and arrange repairs and maintenance if required.
-Failure to follow care and maintenance instructions may void any warranties.
-Repairs should be carried out by an authorised service company in accordance with the manufacturer's specifications.

 Some manufacturers may require proof of purchase.
 Sunland's maintenance coordinator can provide this if required.
 However, please note that an appliance defect is not a building warranty issue and that Sunland has no control over manufacturers' servicing times and schedules.